-Rebecca advises public and commercial clients on the resource management and environmental aspects of large-scale energy and infrastructure projects, property development, commercial contracts and due diligence investigations.
+An experienced planning and environmental lawyer, Rebecca acts for both public and commercial clients.
+She advises on the resource management and environmental aspects of large-scale energy and infrastructure projects, property development, commercial contracts and due diligence investigations.

-Rebecca has extensive experience assisting clients with environmental and planning liability, regulatory obligations and compliance, including advising on legal strategies for the management of risk in commercial transactions.
+Her extensive experience spans the areas of environmental and planning liability, regulatory obligations and compliance, including advising on legal strategies for the management of risk in commercial transactions.

-She worked as a specialist planning and environmental lawyer with King and Wood Mallesons in Melbourne before re-joining Chapman Tripp in 2014.
+Prior to re-joining Chapman Tripp in 2014, Rebecca worked as a specialist planning and environmental lawyer with King and Wood Mallesons in Melbourne.

-- advised Transpower in relation to various plan changes and development proposals across the North Island and with respect to the proposed Auckland Unitary Plan
+- Acted for Transpower New Zealand Limited in relation to various plan changes across the North Island and with respect to the proposed Auckland Unitary Plan.

-- acted on large Australian roading and rail infrastructure projects
+- Acted on multiple large Australian infrastructure projects including to port redevelopments and roading and rail projects.

 Auckland Women Lawyers Association